-The Alarms when the are currently active.
+The Alarms when the analysis of the states of the states are currently active.
 It is a dynamic list and updates whenever an alarm state activates or deactivates.

 NOTE: If no active alarms are raised, the list is empty.

 12.4.6 Information